mbalesni/synthetic-two-hop/README.md

 * **OpenAI API key**: For GPT model evaluations
 * **Anthropic API key**: For Claude model evaluations
 * **Replicate API key**: For additional model access

+## TODO

+- [ ] Acknowledge the authors of the paper whose dataset we use for frontier model results